 Dysbaric osteonecrosis is a late manifestation of decompression sickness.
 It is an insidious form of osteonecrosis caused by prolonged or closely repeated exposures to increased pressure (typically in people working in compressed air and in deep commercial rather than recreational divers).
 Deterioration of shoulder and hip articular surfaces can cause chronic pain and severe disability.

 Diagnosis is clinical.
 CT and MRI may be helpful to rule out other disorders that cause similar symptoms (eg, herniated intervertebral disk, ischemic stroke, CNS hemorrhage).
 Although these studies may show brain or spinal cord abnormalities, they are not sensitive for decompression sickness, and treatment should usually begin based on clinical suspicion.
-Sometimes arterial gas embolism is similar (for a comparison of features, see see Comparison of Gas Embolism and Decompression Sickness).
+Sometimes arterial gas embolism is similar (for a comparison of features, see Table 1: Comparison of Gas Embolism and Decompression Sickness).

 For dysbaric osteonecrosis, skeletal x-rays may show joint degeneration, which cannot be distinguished from that caused by other joint disorders; MRI is usually diagnostic.

 Initially, high-flow 100% O2 enhances N2 washout by widening the N2 pressure gradient between the lungs and the circulation, thus accelerating reabsorption of embolic bubbles.